 In a previous article, I've suggested that most people are secretly asking to be led or guided in some way.
 Sometimes, we may lead.
 At other times, we choose to follow.
 Of the many tips experienced writers and web communicators can provide, the following guideline certainly comes close to the top of my list.

 In your writing, speaking or presenting, perhaps amazingly, our readers, listeners, or website visitors may overlook or ignore a wide range of our perceived "faults".
 Some may not agree with us, yet still read, listen to or consider what we have to say.
-We can be thankful for such generosity of spirit, such intelligent patience to suspend judgement.
+We can be thankful for such generosity of spirit, such intelligent patience to suspend judgment.

 However, there's one trait, that probably few will tolerate.
 One of the worst "sins" we can commit is to be boring.
 I suggest that many readers will forgive other "mistakes" — some may not even notice them.